tycon/tycon.github.io/_posts/2016-08-19-disciplined-inconsistency.markdown

   more-or-less sufficient to maintain application invariants.
 Quelea's consistency model lacks dynamic monitoring, thus cannot adapt consistency to the changing load conditions.
++ The flow of data between operations executing at various consistency levels is not controlled.
+Consequently, data being maintained at EC can make its way into the data being maintained at SC.

 Holt et al propose a system called IPA (Inconsistent, Performance-bound, Approximate storage system) that addresses the